Is Downtown Miami Actually a Smart Place to Stay?

 Downtown Miami urban area for practical stay

 Downtown Miami often appears in search results because it’s cheaper than South Beach.
+That alone makes people curious.

 But cheaper doesn’t automatically mean better value.

-Does staying in Downtown Miami save you money — or does it shift costs elsewhere?
+The real question is: Does staying in Downtown Miami save you money — or does it shift costs elsewhere?

 Let’s break it down clearly.